Alaska Air Group (ALK) Q2 2017 Results - Earnings Call Transcript

 Generally speaking, I would characterize our cost performance as needs improvement.
 It's clear that the operational challenges and integration complexities have been driving some cost creep, but we're also not at peak performance applying the tight cost management practices that we've relied on for many years now.
 There are some bright spots, however, that are helping mitigate cost pressures.
 For example, Virgin America's flight ops team increased productivity by 3.5% and the Alaska in-flight team raised productivity by more than 1 point.

 As Andrew noted, we've taken our full-year capacity growth down a bit to just under 8%.
-The lower ASMs will pressure unit cost a bit.
-For Q3, we're currently forecasting CASMex fuel to increase by 1.5% and we expect fourth quarter unit cost to be down a little more than 1%, which would result in full-year unit cost being up about half a point.
+The lower ASMs will pressure unit costs a bit.
+For Q3, we're currently forecasting CASMex fuel to increase by 1.5%, we expect fourth quarter unit cost to be down a little more than 1%, which would result in full-year unit cost being up about a half a point.
 As is our normal practice, our cost guidance does not include the impact of the arbitration decision with our pilots because we aren't certain of the amount or exact timing.

 One thing we can all agree on is that the market for pilot wages has increased substantially since our last contract was signed.
 Our arbitration proposal recognizes this reality and we've put total compensation for our pilots in a very competitive position versus others in the industry, especially when considering our much smaller size.
 As I believe most of you have already modeled, this is a very substantial cost increase for us.